LTDSA/ha_powerzcst/README.md

 After a PowerZCST account login and its user configuration are completed, you can continue to add other PowerZCST accounts in the configured PowerZCST Integration page.

-Method: Settings > Devices & services > Configured > Xiaomi Home > ADD ITEM > Sign in with PowerZCST account
+Method: Settings > Devices & services > Configured > PowerZCST > ADD ITEM > Sign in with PowerZCST account